 For AFS financial assets, the Group assesses at each reporting date whether there is objective evidence that a financial asset or group of financial assets is impaired.
 In case of equity investments classified as AFS, this would include a significant or prolonged decline in the fair value of the investments below its cost.
-Where there is evidence of impairment, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognized in profit or loss - is removed from other comprehensive income and recognized in profit or loss in the "Miscellaneous" in "General, administrative and selling expenses" account.
+Where there is evidence of impairment, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognized in profit or loss - is removed from other comprehensive income and recognized in profit or loss.
 Impairment losses on equity investments are not reversed through the consolidated statement of income.